Wholesale buyers with links, photos, or multiple Chinese suppliers

 Reviewed by JTL Global logistics operations team.
 Updated April 8, 2026 using current 1688 procurement, carton inspection, and export-planning workflow.

-• A 1688 agent is most useful for importers, Amazon sellers, and small brands that want wholesale pricing but still need help with supplier communication, sampling, and inspection.
+Best for importers, Amazon sellers, and small brands that want 1688 pricing but need Chinese communication, SKU confirmation, basic inspection, and consolidated export planning.

 The hardest part is usually not finding products.
 It is checking supplier fit, understanding wholesale terms, and making sure the order that leaves China is actually the order you intended to buy.